Meet the Team!

 • Mary Isaac Cargill (she/her/hers) is a fifth-year doctoral candidate in the PhD Program in Clinical Psychology.
 Mary Isaac received her M.A. in Clinical Psychology from Montclair State University and her B.A. in Psychology from the University of Virginia.
 Her research interests include identifying differences in the presentation of autism across different genders, sexualities, and cultures, as well as developing diagnostic materials that reflect those differences.
 She is also interested in understanding perceptions of autism in order to reduce stigma surrounding the condition.
 She plans to utilize these findings to develop specialized, evidence-based interventions to improve the quality of life of autistic people.

-• Caroline Freden (she/her/hers) is a third-year student in the Ph.D.
+• Caroline Freden (she/her/hers) is a fifth-year doctoral candidate in the Ph.D.
 Program in Clinical Psychology.
 She received her Bachelor of Science in Psychology and Bachelor of Science and Arts in Biology from The University of Texas at Austin in May 2019.
-She is interested in dissemination and implementation science research that aims to increase public awareness and acceptance of autism.
+She is interested in applied research that promotes public acceptance of and support for autistic people through education and de-stigmatization efforts.
+She is the recipient of a predoctoral fellowship funded by the New Jersey Department of Health to create a neurodiversity-affirming autism training for law enforcement, the community helper group that participating autistic adults endorsed as most in need of such training.

 Master Students